 D. Regional EC Representatives:

-Shall be elected on an annual basis by Constituency members in an online vote (with the exception of the Treasurer, who is appointed by the EC).
+Shall be elected on an annual basis by Constituency members in an online vote.

 Shall each serve no more than three consecutive terms on the EC.
+There must be at least one annual term before former EC members who have served three consecutive terms are eligible to run again.

 Shall consist only of individual members or individuals designated by Members as their Official Representative to the Constituency.